 Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary Authority Monitoring Report AMR Previously known as the Annual monitoring Report.
-This document is published as soon as practicable a the monitoring period (31 March).
-It sets out how the Council's planning policies have been used and w achieved the milestones set out in the Local Development Scheme .
+This document is published as soon as practicable after the end of the monitoring period (31 March).
+It sets out how the Council's planning policies have been used and whether they have achieved the milestones set out in the Local Development Scheme .
 Appropriate Assessment AA A requirement, under the European Habitats Directive.
-Its purpose is to assess the potential impact emerging plant policies may have - either alone, or in combination with other projects or plans - on the structure, function or conservation objectives for a European (Natura 2000 ) Site.
-A Development Plan Document that provides the planning framework for a specific location subject to conservation regeneration.
-A key feature is its focus on implementation. provide at least a 10% benefit for biodive statutory Biodiversity Metric must be use features.
-Consideration of how these fea provision is needed to replace their loss of the statutory biodiversity must be used. provide at least a 10% benefit for biodiversit statutory Biodiversity Metric must be used to features.
-Consideration of how these feature provision is needed to replace their loss or d 21, this is a mandatory requirement for all qualifying development proposals to versity when measured against the pre-development condition of a site.
-The used to confirm the pre-development biodiversity value of existing habitat eatures are affected by the development proposals informs what additional s or degradation and to provide a minimum 10% net gain.
-BNG is applicable to all February 2024, and qualifying small scale proposals from 2 April 2024.
-Consultation Statement - The state of the s epared in accordance with the requirements set out in The Town and Regulations 2012, as amended.
-The statement set outs: which bodies and persons were invited to Statement of Community Involvement); make representations under Regulation 25 (Regulation 26 for the how these bodies and persons were invite ed to make such representations; a summary of the main issues raised by the summary of the summary of the main issues raised by the summary of the summary o nose representations; and how those main issues have been address. sed in the LDD.
-Core Strategy - The key document in the new Pendle Local P Specifically it sets out: lan.
-It establishes the strategic framework for planning in Pendle. a spatial vision and strategic objectives; a spatial strategy; core policies; and
+Its purpose is to assess the potential impact emerging planning policies may have - either alone, or in combination with other projects or plans - on the structure, function or conservation objectives for a European (Natura 2000 ) Site.
+Area Action Plan AAP A Development Plan Document that provides the planning framework for a specific location subject to conservation, or regeneration.
+A key feature is its focus on implementation.
+Consultation Statement - n prepared in accordance with the requirements set out in The Town and nd) Regulations 2012, as amended.
+The statement set outs: which bodies and persons were invite Statement of Community Involvement d to make representations under Regulation 25 (Regulation 26 for the t); how these bodies and persons were i nvited to make such representations; a summary of the main issues raised by those representations; and how those main issues have been add Iressed in the LDD.
+Core Strategy - The key document in the new Pendle Lo Specifically it sets out: cal Plan.
+It establishes the strategic framework for planning in Pendle. a spatial vision and strategic objective 25; a spatial strategy; core policies; and • a framework for monitoring and impl ementation.
+The Core Strategy must be kept up to da conformity with the strategic policies in te and all other planning policy documents in the borough must be in general the plan.

-&lt;sup>10 Natura 2000 Sites include Special Areas of Conservation (SACs) designated for species and habitats and Special Protected Area (SPAs) designated for birds.
+&lt;sup>12 Natura 2000 Sites include Special Areas of Conservation (SACs) designated for species and habitats and Special Protected Area (SPAs) designated for birds.
 On land these are usually part of existing Sites of Special Scientific Interest (SSSIs).